oslfmt/simple-eth-wallet/Rwallet2.0.md

   - The BIP39-passphrase serves as an extra layer of security for the mnemonic phrase.
 It does not secure the local app at all.
   - The generic passphrase secures the app itself from local breaches.

+### BIP-39
+BIP-39 generates a mnemonic passphrase which essentially encodes the seed used to generate all keys in the wallet.
+Essentially, the mnemonic words are used to encode 128-256 bits of entropy.
+Each word encodes 11 bits of entropy.
+This is much easier than say, memorizing 128 1s and 0s; instead, you just memorize 12 words.
+The entropy itself is used to derive a longer 512-bit seed.
+This is done by using a key-stretching function, which essentially stretches the entropy with 2048 rounds of hashing, in the end, generating a 512-bit hash.
+This is the seed of the wallet.

+- I would like to explore how the salt works and how it adds extra security to prevent against brute force attacks

+### BIP-32